Save at Checkout, Enter Coupon Code: Bulk Saver

 > Vacuum Packaging

-Extend the shelf life of your goods with a range of vacuum seal products from US Packaging & Wrapping.
-We’ve got everything you need for effortless modified atmosphere packaging, including vacuum pack sealers, vacuum bags, and reclosable barrier bags.
-Our vacuum packaging equipment is designed to remove air from materials with an oxygen barrier – creating a modified atmosphere within the container.
-Each of our vacuum bags is designed to be used with a vacuum package sealer to facilitate this process quickly and simply.
+Extend the shelf life of your food and protect products with our premium vacuum seal products from US Packaging & Wrapping.
+We offer everything you need for easy and effective modified atmosphere packaging, including vacuum sealers, vacuum bags, and reclosable barrier bags.
+Our packaging supplies are designed to remove air and create a protective atmosphere, ensuring your items stay fresh longer.
+Each vacuum bag works seamlessly with our vacuum sealers, making the process quick and hassle-free.

 Vacuum Packaging Information